Maryland Geothermal Heat Pump RPS Bill Passes

-The Maryland RPS stipulates that electricity suppliers (all utilities and competitive retail suppliers) use renewable energy sources to generate a minimum portion of their retail sales, to a level of 20% by 2022.
-Electricity suppliers demonstrate compliance with the standard by accumulating RECs.
+The Maryland RPS stipulates that electricity suppliers (utilities and competitive retail suppliers) use renewable sources of energy like wind, solar and biomass to generate a minimum portion of their retail sales, in annual percentage increments to a level of 20% by 2022.
+Electricity suppliers demonstrate compliance with the RPS by accumulating RECs that are issued by the state for the renewable power they provide to their ratepayers.
+With the new law, GHPs offer yet another option for utilities to meet their renewable energy purchase requirements and earn RECs under the state’s RPS mandate.

-MEA Geothermal Program Manager Doug Hinrichs noted several reasons for including GHPs in the Maryland RPS:
+MEA Geothermal Program Manager Doug Hinrichs noted several advantages that would be gained by including GHPs as an electric utility compliance option under the Maryland RPS:

-- More technology options to meet renewable energy procurement mandates;
+- Adding another technology option to meet renewable energy procurement mandates;

-- Reducing "first cost" of GHPs for home and business owners;
+- Potential utility support could help reduce “first cost” of GHPs for home and business owners;

-- Increasing local economic development (well drillers, heat pump installers, HVAC industry); and
+- Increasing local economic development (drillers, heat pump installers, HVAC industry); and

-- Reducing the use of conventional energy, including coal, nuclear and fuel oil.
+- Reducing the use of conventional energy supplies, including coal, nuclear and fuel oil.

-"In other words, utilities that harness this distributed, thermal renewable energy resource at a scale large enough to earn Renewable Energy Credits will also improve their annual load factors.
-Higher annual load factors provide a downward pressure on electricity prices," said Dougherty.
+In testimony supporting the Maryland legislation, Dougherty said that GHPs should be an option for utilities to meet their obligation for renewable energy purchases in the state.
+“GHPs are the least-cost means of earning RECs, and are proven to avoid more retail electricity sales during utility peak load periods,” he said.
+“In other words, utilities that harness this distributed, thermal renewable energy resource at a scale large enough to earn Renewable Energy Credits will also improve their annual load factors.
+Higher annual load factors provide a downward pressure on electricity prices.”